LoleyiOluwatomisin/daily-habit-tracker/README.md

 ### Usage

 To use the app the first step is to create an account and log in.
-Once logged in, the user can start adding habits by giving a name and its frequency.
+Once logged in, the user can start adding habits by giving a name, its frequency, and add any other notes.
 In the home page the user can keep weekly track of their habits, by checking when concluded on that particular day of the week.
 It is also possible to edit and delete existing habits.
+Notes can be viewed on the habits manager page or if hovering over the habit name.

 ### Implementation overview